sdwru/laravel-terraform/README.md

 ##### TerraformManager

 This is the class of most interest.
 It is bound to the ioc container as `'terraform'` and can be accessed using the `Facades\Terraform` facade.
 This class implements the `ManagerInterface` by extending `AbstractManager`.
-The interface and abstract class are both part of my [Laravel Manager](https://github.com/GrahamCampbell/Laravel-Manager) package, so you may want to go and checkout the docs for how to use the manager class over at [that repo](https://github.com/GrahamCampbell/Laravel-Manager#usage).
+The interface and abstract class are both part of the [Laravel Manager](https://github.com/GrahamCampbell/Laravel-Manager) package, so you may want to go and checkout the docs for how to use the manager class over at [that repo](https://github.com/GrahamCampbell/Laravel-Manager#usage).
 Note that the connection class returned will always be an instance of `\Terraform\Client`.

 ##### Facades\Terraform